JustinHuPrime/TCompiler/README.md

 * `duplicate-import`: duplicated imports in a module.
 Defaults to ignore.
 If not an error, later imports have no effect.

+* `overload-ambiguity`: an overload set whose members may be ambiguous when called using default arguments.
+Defaults to error.
+Functions whose arguments are always ambiguous (i.e. takes the same arguments when including defaulted arguments) always results in an error.

 * `unrecognized-file`: unrecognized file extensions.
 Default to error.
 If not an error, unrecognized files are skipped.

 #### Debug Options